chenyangkang/stemflow/docs/index.md

 ```

-Or, if the package were cloned from the github repo, you can run the python script:
+Or, if the package was cloned from the github repo, you can run the python script:

 ```py